 No one ever wants to find them in an accident – especially one with a motor vehicle if you’re riding a bike.
-Just like any other accident, you should stay at the scene of the accident or find a safe place nearby to wait for local law enforcement and first responders to arrive.
+Just like any other accident, you should stay at the scene of the bicycle accident or find a safe place nearby to wait for local law enforcement and first responders to arrive.

 Contact the professionals at Denmon Pearlman to help with your recovery process and navigating filing with the insurance companies to ensure you’re getting the settlement you deserve including pain and suffering damages.
-They’ll meet with you for a free one hour no-obligation consultation to listen to your case and let you know how they can best help you.
+They’ll meet with you for a free one-hour no-obligation consultation to listen to your case and let you know how they can best help you.

-When cycling on one of many bicycle paths in the Tampa Bay or even on the roadways, it’s not only important to know bicycle safety but equally important to know the laws of operating a bicycle in Florida.
+When cycling on one of many bicycle paths in Tampa Bay or even on the roadways, it’s not only important to know bicycle safety but equally important to know the laws of operating a bicycle in Florida.
 Below is an illustration of Florida’s bicycle laws and regulations brought to you by Denmon Pearlman’s bicycle attorneys.

 We have your back.
 Whatever you might be suffering from, accidents, injuries or medical malpractice, we have you covered throughout Florida